I wanted to wait to have children. I was terrified I was going to be one of those girls who got pregnant immediately after getting married.

 But it wasn’t long after I wed my knight in shining armor that I realized something new and strange about myself.
 I changed my mind – I wanted a baby.

 It didn’t help that Cozumel, our honeymoon destination, was known as “the Mayan island of fertility”.
 The airline attendant gleefully warned us of this as we boarded our final plane.
 I pondered the strong possibility that this “blessing” might also apply to non-Mayans.
-I rebuked it, just in case.

 I started investing in those little white sticks that tell you if there’s a human growing inside of you, pregnancy tests I think they’re called.
 (Right, like I don’t know.
 In reality, I can tell you the ratings of most of them and which ones are most likely to give you a false positive.
 Or I can tell you where to find out.)

 Every few weeks, I started paying attention to the symptoms they listed as pregnancy symptoms on WebMD.
-I quickly became convinced each month my symptoms indicated that if I didn’t have a horrendous case of stage 4 uterine cancer with complications in my thyroid, that I was in fact pregnant.
+I quickly became convinced each month my symptoms indicated that if I didn’t have a horrendous case of stage 4 uterine cancer with complications in my thyroid, then I was in fact pregnant.

 Soreness in certain unmentionable locations?
 Check.